BTEC and careers in biomanufacturing

 - What are the tuition rates for the undergraduate, graduate, and post-baccalaureate programs at BTEC?

 - All BTEC academic programs follow NC State University's tuition schedule.
-Please see the NCSU University Cashier's Office for the university's current tuition rates and fees.
+Please see the NCSU Student Services Center Tuition and Fees web page for the university's current tuition rates and fees.

 - How do I add a course after the initial registration period has closed?